nsnam/ns-3-dev-git/src/network/doc/error-model.rst

 This type of operation will likely be performance-expensive, and existing Packet APIs may not easily support it.

-The |ns3| spectrum model and devices that derive from it (e.g. LTE) have their own error model base class, found in
+Most |ns3| wireless models have their own technology-specific error models and do not typically use these packet error models, although some (e.g., Wi-Fi) support the addition of ``ErrorModel`` as an optional model.

 References
 ==========